inBeat/inbeat-website/content/top-influencers/tiktok/makeup/singapore/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Singapore In 2023
+title: Top 10 Makeup TikTok Influencers In Singapore In 2024
 description: >-
-  Find top makeup TikTok influencers in Singapore in 2023.
+  Find top makeup TikTok influencers in Singapore in 2024.
 Most popular hashtags: #fyp #makeup #tiktoksg #duet.
 platform: TikTok
 hits: 15
-text_top: Identify the most popular TikTok influencers on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: Our search engine has 15 TikTok influencers like this in Singapore for you to collaborate.
+text_bottom: Our database aggregates 15 TikTok influencers like this in Singapore for you to work with.
 profiles:
   - username: "livelaughenjoy"
     fullname: >-